 Antiperspirants contain aluminum to help you sweat less.
-Deodorants, for the most part, don’t use aluminum as an ingredient.
+Deodorants don’t use aluminum as an ingredient.

-Medical research shows that aluminum from antiperspirants can build up in your body.
-There’s no scientific evidence that directly links aluminum to cancers and other health conditions, though.
-Plus, you’re more likely to get aluminum from other sources.
+The research is mixed on whether the aluminum from antiperspirants can build up in your body.
+You’re probably more likely to get aluminum from other sources, like medications.
+That said, there’s no scientific evidence that directly links aluminum to cancers or other health conditions.

-Still, this medical evidence leads experts to advise that antiperspirant use isn’t a good idea for everyone, especially those with severe chronic kidney disease.
+Still, some of this research has led experts to advise that antiperspirant use isn’t a good idea for everyone, like people who have severe kidney disease.

-Be sure to always check the ingredients on your skin care products before buying or using them.
+If you have a kidney condition, always check the ingredients on your topical products before buying or using them.